TempeHS/2025CT_Gabriel.C_name/README.md

 ## Story
 <p align="justify">
-</p> In this game you play as a little box whos in the world of conquest and is facing the daring adventurour get the pile of gold at the peak of the world
+</p> The game follows a simple story:where the player (you) plays as a little box whos in the world of conquest and is facing the daring adventurour get the pile of gold at the peak of the world

 ## Music